 DW Clark’s greenhouse project started by accident.
-A friend of DW’s was replacing the windows in her home and asked Clark if he wanted them.
+Clark got the materials for his project from a friend who was replacing the windows in her home.

 Clark has lived in the northwest area for 15 years now with his wife and works at KOMO TV.
 As an avid recycler he never contemplated using anything else but reclaimed items for the greenhouse.
 He has other projects he’s built recently including a pergola and a planter out of salvaged building supplies.
 “I have always enjoyed finding new uses for discarded material,” he said.